CMSgov/beneficiary-fhir-data/runbooks/how-to-recover-from-migrator-failures.md

 Causes might include:
 - development version of a migration was _inappropriately_ applied to an environment's database
 - other out-of-band changes were applied to the RDS cluster resulting in mismatching schema version or schema version hashes
-- tests failed to identify an error only impacting AWS Aurora PostgreSQL (but succeeds against HSQLDB and non-Aurora PostgreSQL)
+- tests failed to identify an error only impacting AWS Aurora PostgreSQL, but
+  - succeed against HSQLDB (uncommon)
+  - success against non-Aurora PostgreSQL (rare)

 #### Performance Steps